Child Care Providers

 Serving children with disabilities

 The American with Disabilities Act requires that children with disabilities must be included in child care programs.
-Know the law about children with disabilities and child care.
+Read our publications:

 Releasing children from child care